Elastic curves and phase transitions: Preliminaries and main results

-Our main theorem states that any sequence of global minimizers $\gamma_\varepsilon$ converges as $\varepsilon\to0$ to a part of the borderline elastica near each endpoint in a rescaled sense, and becomes almost straight elsewhere, as in Figure \ref{figcurvethm}.
+Our first theorem is concerned with a rescaled convergence as $\varepsilon\to0$ to a part of the borderline elastica near each endpoint as in Figure \ref{figcurvethm}.
 To state the main theorem, we define borderline elasticae with initial angles as in Figure~\ref{figborderline}.